magomedsaiew26/sql-assignment/README.md

 ## Project Description:

 The SQL Assignment project is a simple database application that demonstrates how to create and interact with a database using SQL queries.
 The project consists of a single SQL script file that creates a database and several tables to store customer information, along with a C# console application that interacts with the database using a Repository pattern.
+You will be able to find the database diagram as well.

 ## Getting started

 To get started, you can simply clone this repository on your local machine using the command: git clone https://github.com/magomedsaiew26/sql-assignment.git

-#To run the application, use the following command:
+#To run the application, use the following command in the terminal:

 dotnet run